themikejr/software-blog-tools/_posts/2020-01-30-the-cost-of-change.md

 ---
-title: "Flatten the Cost of Change Curve, you must."
+title: "Flatten the Cost-of-Change Curve, you must."
 subtitle: "A key success factor of software development teams."
 layout: post
 categories: ["Practices"]